cakephp/bakery.cakephp.org/2015/06/14/cakephp_2_7_0_rc_released.rst

   CakeEmail();`` will now use the 'default' config set.
 - ``ControllerTestCase::testAction()`` now supports an array as URL.

+If there are no major issues reported in the next 3-4 weeks, a stable release of 2.7.0 will be released.

 As always, a huge thanks to all the community members that helped make this release happen by reporting issues, writing documentation and sending pull requests.